The Canaries are under regional restrictions defined by “levels”: Tenerife is in amber level 2 until 24.00h on 7 March, and the principal rules are:

-- travel around the island is not banned but the public is asked to restrict movement as much as possible
+- Curfew of 11pm to 6am, and although travel around the island is not banned, the public is asked to restrict movement as much as possible

 - face masks must be worn by everyone of 6 years of age and above at all times and places regardless of distancing.
 Fabric masks are legal but if attending a hospital or doctor’s surgery, masks must be of the hygenic or surgical type from a chemist or sanitary provisions supplier (see HERE)